 In keeping with the tenets of sustainability and small-scale, diversified farming systems, Jarrell and Cooperband run a pasture-based, seasonal dairy.
 These farmers take the greatest care with their animals, using rotational grazing methods to keep them on fresh pasture during the growing season, and feeding them alfalfa hay and locally grown grain during the winter.
 Chickens partner with the goatherd to manage pest control in the goat barn, helping to maintain sanitary conditions and healthy milkers.
 Because of the careful attention to their animals’ health and quality of life, they are certified as Animal-Welfare Approved.

-The orchard and berry patch are similarly cared for, deterring pests, weeds and disease through ecological and biological controls rather than conventional herbicides, pesticides, or fertilizers.
-Homeowners and avid gardeners may prefer to use the different types of herbicides, pesticides, and fertilizers that are available for them to use to try and control the number of pests that are around.
-The last, but most popular option that some people may decide to use for pests could be to contact a pest control oregon company, or one that is local to them so that their problem has a better chance of being resolved once and for all.
-Unfortunately, this option may not be available for farmers so they may have to try ecological and biological controls instead.
+The orchard and berry patch are similarly cared for, deterring pests, weeds and disease through ecological and biological controls rather than conventional herbicides, pesticides, or chemical fertilizers.
+Though homeowners and avid gardeners may prefer to use these 3 methods, there are other more natural options out there.
+For example, many tree care services can be contacted for bulk purchase of “mulch” a byproduct of tree and hedge clippings.
+Mulch is both a natural fertilizer and a good deterrent of unwanted weeds and pests and is therefore an option to consider.
+Of course, if it gets too out of hand, some people may decide to use a pest control oregon company, or one that is local to them so that their problem has a better chance of being resolved once and for all.
+Some farmers have reported that pests such as rats have started entering their houses, not just their farmland which is obviously a concern.
+In this case, it’s probably best to call pest control in Chapel Hill (or a local pest company) as there can be disastrous consequences if the pests move to your home.
+Unfortunately, this option may not be available for all farmers so they may have to try ecological and biological controls instead.
+However, bigger pests like moles may be harder to deter with biological controls, especially since these pests dig underground.
+Seemingly, the only option for many farmers is to implement a mole trapping service to be rid of these animals.
 Flowering plants grow in the orchard to attract beneficial insects, especially honeybees.
 As a testament to their sustainable agriculture vision, nothing goes to waste at Prairie Fruits Farm: food waste and manure gets turned into compost for the fields, and even excess whey produced during cheesemaking finds purpose as fertilizer and as livestock feed for other farms.
 Like the cheeses, orchard and berry fruits are sold at local farmers’ markets.

 One standout cheese, Angel Food, is a soft-ripened goat cheese made in the style of a French Coulommier.
 Similar to a Camembert, this interpretation is aged two weeks.
 Beneath the downy white rind lies a gooey creamline and a fluffy paste that melts into a silky, flowing mess of deliciousness as the cheese ages.
 To make this sensational treat, the curds are hand-ladled into round molds.
 A ripe wheel of Angel Food can substitute for the Brie you’re planning to serve at your next gathering.
 But it’s spring – pack it in a picnic basket with a bubbly beverage and some fresh fruit as a part of your outdoor Earth Day celebrations.
 Sarah, of Prairie Fruits Farm, recommends a Normandy Apple Cider to wash it down.
 Bring it all together with berries like those you’d find growing near where the goats pasture.
 Prairie Fruits Farms’ intent is to help connect in their patrons’ minds food production and consumption; be at one with the pure terroir of Angel Food; free of unnatural elements and fresh from the prairie.
 Angel Food, you make me feel like a natural woman.